From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Pointed rack objects

 \begin{ex}[\citelist{\cite{elhamdadi}\cite{rack-roll}}] \emph{Pointed topological racks} (called ``topological racks with units'' in \cite{elhamdadi}) are pointed rack objects in $\mathsf{Top}$, the category of topological spaces.
 Morphisms in $\Rack(\mathsf{Top})$ are continuous maps whose underlying set-theoretic functions are pointed rack homomorphisms. \end{ex}

+As in \cite{rack-roll}, we can also define \emph{rack objects} and \emph{morphisms of rack objects} in cartesian monoidal categories $\C$ by omitting all axioms relating to units $e$ in Definitions \ref{def:rack-ob} and \ref{def:rack-mor}.
+Let $\Racks(\C)$ denote the category of rack objects in $\C$.

+Similarly to Kinyon \cite{kinyon}, we are mainly interested in pointed rack objects $\Rack(\Aff)$ in the category of affine schemes instead of rack objects $\Racks(\Aff)$.
+This is because the unit $e$ gives us a canonical choice of tangent space $\q\coloneq T_eQ$ on which to define a Leibniz algebra structure.

-As an important consequence of these definitions, we obtain automorphisms of pointed rack objects that generalize the left multiplication maps of pointed racks.
-Namely, let $Q$ be a pointed rack object in $\C$, and identify $*\times Q\cong Q\cong Q\times *$.
-Given a \emph{global element} of $Q$ (that is, a morphism $x\colon \ast\to Q$), we have automorphisms $L_x,L_x\inv\colon Q\to Q$ given by
+As an important consequence of Definitions \ref{def:rack-ob} and \ref{def:rack-mor}, we obtain automorphisms of rack objects that generalize the inner automorphisms of set-theoretic racks.
+Namely, let $Q$ be a rack object in $\C$, and identify $*\times Q\cong Q\cong Q\times *$.
+Given a \emph{global element} $x$ of $Q$ (that is, a morphism $x\colon \ast\to Q$), we have automorphisms $L_x,L_x\inv\colon Q\to Q$ defined by

 Indeed, $L_x$ and $L_x\inv$ are mutually inverse.
 The former is called \emph{left multiplication by $x$}; cf.\ \cite{fenn}.